 - 1. Encroachments are prohibited, including fill, new construction, substantial improvements and other development within the adopted regulatory Floodway unless it has been demonstrated through hydrologic and hydraulic analyses performed by a licensed Colorado Professional Engineer and in accordance with standard engineering practice that the proposed encroachment would not result in any increase (requires a No-Rise Certification) in flood levels within the Town during the occurrence of the base flood discharge. - 2.
-If Section 10-3-21(1), above, is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of this Chapter. - Under the provisions of 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Regulations, the Town may permit encroachments within the adopted regulatory floodway that would result in an increase in Base Flood Elevations only if the Town first applies for a CLOMR and floodway revision through FEMA.
+If Section 10-3-22(1), above, is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of Sections 10-3-19 through 10-3-26, inclusive, of this Chapter. - 3.
+Under the provisions of 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Regulations, the Town may permit encroachments within the adopted regulatory floodway that would result in an increase in Base Flood Elevations only if the Town first applies for a CLOMR and floodway revision through FEMA.